tewhatuora/api-standards/docs/community/04-facilitating.md

-A welcoming community is an investment into the future and reputation of the Te Whatu Ora API Standards.
+A welcoming community is an investment into the future and reputation of the Health NZ API Standards.
 It is important to give contributors a positive experience, and to make it easy for them to keep coming back.

 As we build the community, consider how someone who is just starting to use the Standards might get involved.
 As a moderator, your goal is to reduce the friction and make it easy for contributors to get involved and stay involved.